About Mr Marius Ostrowski

 ‘Towards libertarian welfarism: protecting agency in the night-watchman state’, Journal of Political Ideologies 18(1) (2013), pp 107-28

-Mr Marius Ostrowski's Teaching
+Mr Marius Ostrowski's Publications

 Marius has extensive teaching experience in political theory and political science having taught lectures, seminars, and tutorials at Oxford and NCH.
 His teaching has covered a wide range of subjects: political thought in the Renaissance and Enlightenment; political thought in the 19th century; Marx and Marxism; contemporary political philosophy; radical social theory; and European politics and party systems.
 At NCH he gives lectures and tutorials for the second-year course in nationalism in international relations, and the third-year course in democracy and democratisation.